bohnman/squiggly/README.md

 ## <a name="reference-object"></a>Reference Object

-For the filtering examples, let's an the example object of type Issue
+For the filtering examples, let's use an the example object of type Issue

 ```json
 {